TriM-Organization/Musicreater/README_EN.md

 ## Introduction🚀

-Musicreater is a free open-source library used for digital music that being played in _Minecraft_.
+Musicreater is a free open-source library used for handling with digital musics that being able to be played in _Minecraft_.

 Welcome to join our QQ group: [861684859](https://jq.qq.com/?_wv=1027&k=hpeRxrYr)